zzolo/determined-dill/README.md

-# pickle-jumper
+# Pickle Jumper

-Pickle Jumper for the MN Pickle Festival (and beyond)
+Pickle Jumper, a Doodle Jump copy cat, for the MN Pickle Festival (and beyond).